 THE HISTORY OF THE CALIFORNIA COMMUNITY COLLEGE EXTENDED OPPORTUNITY PROGRAMS AND SERVICES ESTABLISHED 1969

 In 1969, SB 164 (urgency legislation), authored by Senator Alquist, was enacted into law.
-It expressed intent to encourage California Community Colleges to establish programs and services directed to the indentification, recruitment, retention and intellectual and vocational stimulation of students affected by language, social or economic disadvantages.
+It expressed intent to encourage California Community Colleges to establish programs and services directed to the identification, recruitment, retention and intellectual and vocational stimulation of students affected by language, social or economic disadvantages.
 Funding for 1960-70 was $2,870,000.
 Legally effective in November, EOPS was partly implemented in the Spring of 1970 with 46 institutions participating.

 A review of important social events and issues of the sixties may facilitate an understanding of the political climate in which SB 164 was born.

 A landmark United States Supreme Court decision was handed down in 1954 (Brown vs Board of Education of Topeka, Kansas).
 By ruling that separate educational institutions are inherently unequal, integration was given a great thrust.
-At that time, however, there was not much reaction in California since educational segration "de jure" (by lawful title) did not exist.
+At that time, however, there was not much reaction in California since educational segregation "de jure" (by lawful title) did not exist.
 Higher education was also smug because public institutions did not appear to discriminate.

 With the advent of Civil Rights Act of 1964, both overt and covert discrimination came under the law.
 This was the most comprehensive attempt to equalize human rights since post Civil War activities.